particle1331/M1-tensorflow-benchmark/README.md

 # M1-tensorflow-benchmark

 I was initially testing if TensorFlow was installed correctly on my M1 such that code outside any context automatically runs on the GPU.
-Since we already have runtimes, it would be interesting to compare local results ($999 💰 + electricity) with those of free GPU services: Kaggle and Colab. 🚀
+Since we already have runtimes, it would be interesting to compare local results with those of free GPU services: Kaggle and Colab. 🚀

 <br>